edmund-code/muse-eeg/Project1.md

  - You might need to allow the computer's firewall to allow traffic through port 5000.

 ## Blink Pong game
+**How does it work?**

+As mentioned earlier, this version is not using machine learning at all.
+Instead it is relying on built-in functionality in the Muse EEG-devices that can detect eye blinks and jaw clenches.
+These events produce distinct EEG-signals which can also be seen in the Mind Monitor graphs.
+The Pong game is then scanning for the events and reacting on them.

 **Installation**

  - Download the Python [code](https://github.com/baljo/Muse-EEG/blob/main/Blink%20Pong%20without%20ML.py)